-Vice President, Europe
+Vice President, Transparency

 Baptiste opened the European office of the SAC and oversees overall European activities and European based work streams.
 He coordinates the collaborative efforts of the coalition towards European governments, authorities, and organizations.
 He makes sure that European members receive the support they deserve.
 Baptiste is responsible for launching the Social and Labor convergence project.

 Prior to joining the SAC, Baptiste created and was heading the sustainability department at Decathlon, a French based sport producer and retailer.
-During his professional career, Baptiste has been based in the Czech Republic, Romania and Thailand, where he launched and managed their global social and labor program.
+During his professional career, Baptiste has been based in the Czech Republic, Romania, and Thailand, where he launched and managed their global social and labor program.

 Baptiste holds a master’s degree in physical science, as well as an engineering degree.
 He has passed the SA 8000 auditor program in India.
 He is also part of the executive in residence program with the INSEAD for the year 2015 – 2016.
 Baptiste is located in Europe.

 Amina is responsible for the overall management and support of the SAC’s North American and Asian member base.
 She leads her team in delivering exceptional customer service, account management, member value and business development for the organization.
 Amina works with global members to increase adoption of the Higg Index and improvement of Higg scores through impact solutions.